Sebastian Liew is a Medical Herbalist, a champion for herbalism, and now, an author.

 You need to ask why you are skeptical.
 You are part of nature and nature is herbs etc. I supposed we are skeptical because our present lifestyle is denatured.
 We are surrounded by electronic gadgets and denatured foods.
 Some of us are even afraid to walk on the grass and touch a tree.
 It is our underlying denatured lifestyle that has caused this skepticism.

 In your book, you advise living in moderation.
-Given the high pressures in Singapore, what are some easy suggestions?
+Given the high pressures in Singapore, what are some easy suggestions to start with?

 Living in moderation means having a balance between rest and work.
 The night time is for relaxation, not work and artificial stimulation, such as long hours in front of the computer or TV and on handphones.